The Health and Care Professions Council (HCPC) is the regulator for 15 different health and care professions in the United Kingdom.

 The current approach to assessing English language proficiency for international applicants to the HCPC Register has been in place for several years.
 We are reviewing this approach to assessing English language proficiency.
 This will consider when and how applicants demonstrate their English language communication skills when applying for registration.
 We will also consider the approaches other regulators take to support greater alignment where possible and appropriate.

-We are preparing a series of stakeholder engagement activities which will inform a public consultation in March next year with the new requirements being in place by September 2023 at the earliest.
+We are preparing a series of stakeholder engagement activities which will inform a public consultation next year with the new requirements being in place by September 2023 at the earliest.

 Employer responsibilities when recruiting international applicants